It’s making our city streets more polluted, more congested, more dangerous, and it is destroying our climate goals.

 As we have mentioned, the profit margin is wide, and some companies have simply chosen to eat the cost themselves, as the economics still make sense.

 Secondly, many new luxury SUVs are so expensive that the extra cost is negligible to buyers.
 A new Range Rover costs $214,900.
 A luxury Bentley can cost upwards of $400,000.

 Why on earth does the maximum fee cap out at $6900?

 Until the fee is proportionate to the retail price, the government does not appear serious about reducing the sales of these vehicles.
 It is simply getting a cut.

 The End Urban SUVs campaign will have a long-term, multi-faceted strategy.
 This is essential if we want to make the goal in our name a reality.
 First, we want to start a conversation around the huge emissions and air pollution from the vehicles that are driving around our neighbourhoods.
 The government, with its soft-touch, hands-off approach to the decarbonisation of our transport sector, has created a handy tool to gently encourage people to make the right choice when purchasing a vehicle.
 At rightcar.govt.nz, you can enter the number plate of any vehicle, and it will show you its make and model, as well as a number of safety and environmental ratings.
 This includes its carbon emissions rating.
 Since the government has been kind enough to provide this data, we thought we might help them get the word out.

 One of our sticker designs

-Coming Soon: Emissions Rating Bumper Stickers
+NOW SHIPPING: Emissions Rating Bumper Stickers

 We have designed a number of bumper stickers correlating to the worst carbon emissions ratings of some of our most popular SUVs.
 We hope this will be informative for their owners and the public at large.